vuejs/apollo/docs/guide/installation.md

 #### Apollo Boost

 Apollo Boost is a zero-config way to start using Apollo Client.
-It includes some sensible defaults, such as our recommended `InMemoryCache` and `HttpLink`, which come configured for you with our recommended settings and it's perfect for starting to develop fast:
+It includes some sensible defaults, such as our recommended `InMemoryCache` and `HttpLink`, which come configured for you with our recommended settings and it's perfect for starting to develop fast.

-Install:
+Install it alongside `vue-apollo` and `graphql`:

 ```
 npm install --save vue-apollo graphql apollo-boost